Frankcarvajal/Hilton/README.md

 **@reach/router** More accessible vs RRv4 & still written by pal Ryan

-**Redux** Could use React Context, if this was with hooks and more time, or MobX if team is into observables.
+**Redux** Could use React Context, if this was with hooks and more time, or MobX if team is into observables & interested in rewire.

 **Jest/Enzyme** Though not TDD in this go, typically TDD for each component I build in real time.
 Perhaps Cypress or Selenium with SQA ids for automation if there is a QA team.

 **prop-types/flow** This could have been TypeScript depending on expectations

- **lodash** This could have been made internal vs package if more time.
+ **lodash** This could have been made internal vs package if more time, as I wasn't using a ton of lodash features.

-**Styled Components**
+**Styled Components** I'm also into Emotion, and I'm comfortable with Sass.
+I just like CSS in JS a lot.

 **classnames**